Click here to view a work in progress of the composer Charles Ives.

-I use a very large (and heavy!) drawing table, 6’ X 3’, that I purchased from a local mechanical engineer long before I knew what I was going to use it for or how I was going to move it.
-It was a steal whether I knew what to do with it or not.
-I had never seen such a large worktable and, with its hydraulics (yes, hydraulics!) and flexibility of height and angle adjustment, I just couldn’t pass it up.
-My nephew, Todd, and I loaded it into a borrowed pick up truck and it sat in storage until the idea for these large portraits came along.
+One of my prize possessions is a large and heavy hydraulic drafting table (5’ X 4’) that I purchased from a local architect long before I knew what I was going to use it for or how I was going to move it.
+I had never seen such a large worktable and, with its hydraulics and flexibility of height and angle adjustment, I just couldn’t pass it up.
+My nephew Todd and I loaded it into the pick up truck and it sat in storage until the idea for the large portraits came along.
 I knew I would be using that drawing board for something someday.
-Now I can’t function without it.
+Now I can’t do without it on any of my projects.

-The table sits as the centerpiece of my studio, in the face of a large window.
+The table sits as the centerpiece of my studio, in the face of a large window across the street from the ocean.

 PAPER, PENS, INKS

-My original artwork is 6’ X 3’ (those dimensions sound familiar?), with all details hand-drawn in pen, brush, ink and oil markers and paint.
+My work on the large composer portraits is done on Strathmore 400 series paper, purchased in rolls.
+The original artwork is 6’ X 3’ with all details hand-drawn in pen, brush, ink and oil markers and paint.

 For

-have relied on them for years including my past work with my daily comic strip.
+have relied on them for years including my past work with my daily comic strip and any current illustration assignments.

-When I do black ink brushwork, I use FW black ink which seems to be harder and harder to find these days.
-But, in my opinion, this is the most effective and blackest of the black inks out there.
+When I do black ink brushwork, I use FW brand black ink.
+In my opinion, this is the most effective and blackest of the black inks out there.

 This is all very “old school” and a computer is not used for the portraits whatsoever until it is time to digitally photograph the hand drawn artwork and sharpen the image via computer for its projection.
-I am a fan of computers (don’t we have to be?) and computer generated stuff (GOOD stuff, that is..) and I have done much commercial graphic work over the years using my Macs.
+I am on the computer constantly for other projects and computer generated works.
+I have done much commercial graphic work over the years using my Macs.
 For me, though, these portraits are about pen-to-paper and that feeling of letting the hand go where it wants to go.
-The “feel” of pen to paper is why I started drawing in the first place.
+The “feel” and sound of pen to paper is why I started drawing in the first place.

-For the color work, I use good old reliable Prismacolor pens along with oil paint.
+For the color work, I use Prismacolor pens along with oil paint.
 Prismacolors are easy to control and are also archival.
 They work well for me outlining the oil brushwork.

 PROCESS

-The link provided here shows a work in progress, start to finish, created for a New York show of the composer Charles Ives.
+The link provided here shows a work in progress, start to finish, created for a New York exhibit of the composer Charles Ives.

 I work from a photo of the composer or artist and first draw the outline of the face very lightly in pencil.
 This provides the outline or “frame” for me to work within, using the pen and brush.
 That outline is the only preliminary pencil sketch that I do.

 The inked details of each drawing are then improvised within the basic frame or outline of that penciled form.
 The drawings are rendered spontaneously with a stream of consciousness flow.
-In my classes and seminars, I always relate this process to a person doodling while on the phone, letting the mind and hand drift.
-An even better comparison, though, is that of a jazz musician who is able to improvise freely and spontaneously within a given form and framework of chord structures.
+In my public speaking presentations, I always relate this process to a person doodling while on the phone, letting the mind and hand drift.
+And an even better comparison is that of a jazz musician who is able to improvise freely and spontaneously within a given form and framework of chord structures.

 The color for the background is somewhat more deliberate in process.
 The color is selected to represent the composer’s “essence” and nature while the geometric shapes represent musical structure and form.